Three finger drags and slides – switch apps

-Microsoft has introduced a bunch of new touchpad gesture with Windows 10.
-These new touchpad gestures allow you quickly switch between running apps, open task view, open Cortana, and perform many other jobs by simply moving two or more fingers on your laptop’s touchpad.
+Microsoft has introduced a bunch of new touchpad gestures with Windows 10.
+These new touchpad gestures allow you to quickly switch between running apps, open task view, open Cortana, and perform many other jobs by simply moving two or more fingers on your laptop’s touchpad.

 New touchpad gestures in Windows 10

-In addition to the standard gestures like to tap to click, two finger tap to right-click, and pinch to zoom, the following new gestures are available in Windows 10.
+In addition to the standard gestures like tap to click, two-finger tap to right-click, and pinch to zoom, the following new gestures are available in Windows 10.

 # Three finger drags and slides – switch apps

 # Three finger up – open task view

 # Three fingers down – show desktop